 After Delacollonge cut up of the body, he threw her entrails down the privy.
 He placed the other pieces in a trunk.
 However, after doing so, he reconsidered the wisdom of putting them in the trunk and moved them to a sack, “which he carried … out at night, and threw … into a pond.”

 His crime might have gone undetected if it were not for a woman named Jeanne Poupon.
-Poupon was washing some linen in the pond a few days later when she discovered the sack.
+She was washing some linen in the pond a few days later when she discovered the sack.
 She opened it and was horrified when a leg fell out.
 Later, when the head was removed from the pond, it was recognized as belonging to Besson.
 A Dr. Molin examined the head and the pieces taken from the pond and claimed they had “been separated with great skill … by a person possessing the most complete sang froid.”

 When Delacollonge learned Besson’s body had been found, he panicked.
 He broke into the churchwarden’s chest and took 285 francs (although later he restored the money).
-Using the stolen money to finance his escape, the French priest Delacollonge first found lodging with a young woman named Rippet at Lyons.
+Using the stolen money to finance his escape, Delacollonge first found lodging with a young woman named Rippet at Lyons.
 He then fled to Geneva where his conscience got the better of him and “not wishing to avoid justice, he returned to France, and was arrested.”

 The trial was a grisly recreation of the crime.
 At trial Dr. Molin testified and claimed the decapitation was accomplished with a knife.
 This error roused Delacollonge who then made the following claims according to court records: